hachyderm/community/community.hachyderm.io/content/en/docs/rule-explainer/_index.md

-No one should ever discuss infosec knowledge where they have privileged access. e.g. If you know of an unpublished vulnerability that an entity or community hasn't had the change to address, whether or not they have been notified, and other best practices in this space.
+No one should ever discuss infosec knowledge where they have privileged access. e.g. If you know of an unpublished vulnerability that an entity or community hasn't had the chance to address, whether or not they have been notified, and other best practices in this space.

 As the moderator team is volunteer, what this means for reports that come